-1. Hardware considerations and panel length:

-1a.
-Many rods with glides or rings and our pleat pin strips (Stock #: HS210) can be used with these translucent shirring tapes.
+- 1. Hardware considerations and panel length: - 1a.
+Many rods with rings or glides, our pleat pin strips (Stock #: HS210). can be used with these translucent shirring tapes.
 The two-prong drapery hooks (Stock #: DP20) should be used with these types of hardware.
-To determine Panel Finished Longth: